Xingtao/FFdynamic/README.md

 #### **Backgroud dynamically change during mixing by request**
 ![Backgroud dynamically change via request](asset/backgroudChange.gif)

-The above picture shows backgroud picture changed by a request.
+The above picture shows backgroud picture changed by a request (the text 'FFdynami' in backgroud changes font and size)

 Both changes are quite smooth, without any stuck or frozen effect.